adhilsalim/breezypythongui/README.md

 **Important Note:**

 This repository is not affiliated with the official BreezyPythonGUI project.
 It is intended to provide a convenient way to install the library for educational purposes.
-Please refer to the official website for the latest information and documentation: [breezypythongui ON Kenneth Lambert lambertk.academic.wlu.edu]
+Please refer to the official website for the latest information and documentation: [BreezyPythonGUI](https://lambertk.academic.wlu.edu/breezypythongui/)

 **Feedback:**